 Besides the obvious advantages of having efficient energy metabolism and high-functioning flight machinery, long-range migrants will also benefit from utilizing a multitude of different host plants since they will encounter dramatically different habitats, both during the lifespan of single migratory individuals and between consecutive generations.
-In contrast to the monophagous monarch butterfly, painted lady can utilize a wide range of host plant species (Nylin et al. 2014), an adaptation that probably has been coupled to strong selection on genes involved in detoxification of secondary metabolites.
+In contrast to the monophagous monarch butterfly, the painted lady can utilize a wide range of host plant species (Nylin et al. 2014), an adaptation that probably has been coupled to strong selection on genes involved in detoxification of secondary metabolites.
 We found that two of the significantly expanded gene families in the painted lady (UDP-glycosyltransferase, carboxylesterase) were associated with detoxification and polyphagy (Hatfield et al. 2016; Nagare et al. 2021; Breeschoten et al. 2022).
-UDP-glycosyltransferase superfamily includes Lepidoptera-specific subfamilies associated with a variety of functions, such as affinity for plant secondary metabolites (Huang et al. 2008; Luque et al. 2002).
+The UDP-glycosyltransferase superfamily includes Lepidoptera-specific subfamilies associated with a variety of functions, such as affinity for plant secondary metabolites (Huang et al. 2008; Luque et al. 2002).
 In the painted lady larvae it is upregulated in response to utilization of an extended range of hostplants (Celorio-Mancera et al. 2016).
 Copy-number expansions of these detoxifying gene families could have allowed the painted lady to increase the range of host plants that can be utilized and consequently paved the way for developing the non-diapausing, multigenerational, long-distance migratory lifestyle.
-The wide range of habitats that long-distance migratory species encounter also probably means that they are exposed to many more different pathogens than sedentary species.
+The wide range of habitats that long-distance migratory species encounter also probably means that they are exposed to a wider variety of pathogens than sedentary species.
 Our analysis revealed that the Lepidoptera-specific gene moricin, associated with inducible antimicrobial peptides (Hara and Yamakawa 1995), was significantly expanded in the painted lady.
 An increase in the number of moricin copies could have increased the efficiency of defense against a larger suite of pathogens.

 The genetic basis of migratory behavior has been investigated in some detail in the monarch butterfly.
-A combination of approaches has identified candidate genes associated with for example orientation, chemoreception and regulation of the circadian clock (Zhu et al. 2009; Zhan et al. 2014).
+A combination of approaches has identified candidate genes associated with orientation, chemoreception and regulation of the circadian clock (Zhu et al. 2009; Zhan et al. 2014).
 Migratory behavior has evolved independently multiple times within the Lepidoptera clade (Chowdhury et al. 2021), and the life histories of the monarch butterfly and the painted lady are distinct.
 However, long-distance migration should put selective pressure on similar traits (e.g. navigation, energy metabolism, muscle endurance), and it is therefore possible that specific gene categories have been under selection in independent lineages.
 We expanded the analysis to include gene-family expansions that were shared between the two migratory species (V. cardui and D. plexippus) in our sample set.
 Significantly expanded gene families were enriched for functions associated with various metabolic processes, defense against pathogens and neuronal activity, all of which are straightforward to associate with migratory behavior intuitively.
 One gene family with expanded copy numbers in both species and an especially pronounced increase in the painted lady was a family of vacuolar ATPases.
 The ATPases are ATP-dependent proton pumps involved in membrane transports, and they have been shown to affect for example ion transport in insects (Wieczorek et al. 2009).
 Given the unique expansion of this gene family in both migratory species, we speculate that copy number increase could be involved in flight muscle coordination and/or ion transport for maintenance of homeostasis during long periods of flight.